 - Start with the basics – the contracts of employment

 - Go back and re-acquaint yourself with your employees’ existing contracts.
-They still apply and will determine a lot of what of what you can and cannot do.
+They still apply and dictate to a large extent what you can and cannot do.

 - Existing obligations haven’t gone away

 Pre- Pandemic legal obligations remain.
-The Safety Health & Welfare at Work Act (2005) requires the employer to have Risk Assessments and Safety Statements as part of their dual obligation to 1) provide a safe place of work and 2) a safe system of work.
-The common law mirrors these obligations.
+The Safety Health & Welfare at Work Act (2005) requires the employer to have Risk Assessments and Safety Statements as part of their dual obligation to provide a safe place of work and a safe system of work.
+Ignore the need for these at your peril.